 a) 40 dB

 c) 50 dB

 d) 55 dB

 Explanation: The ambient noise level in residential zone during night period is 45 dB.
-During day time the ambient noise levels in residential area is 55 dB.
+During day time the ambient noise levels in the residential area are 55 dB.
 Ambient noise levels are different for commercial zone and industrial zones.

-9. What is called for temporary hearing loss?
+9. What is called for a temporary hearing loss?

 a) Temporary ear pain